 Be sure to always work in matching branches for both the selected BSP repository and the Source Directory (i.e.

 poky) repository.
-For example, if you have checked out the “mickledore” branch of
+For example, if you have checked out the “master” branch of

 pokyand you are going to use

-meta-intel, be sure to checkout the “mickledore” branch of
+meta-intel, be sure to checkout the “master” branch of

 In summary, here is where you can get the project files needed for development:

-Source Repositories: This area contains Poky, Yocto documentation, metadata layers, and Linux kernel.
+Source Repositories: This area contains IDE Plugins, Matchbox, Poky, Poky Support, Tools, Yocto Linux Kernel, and Yocto Metadata Layers.
 You can create local copies of Git repositories for each of these areas.

 For steps on how to view and access these upstream Git repositories, see the “Accessing Source Repositories” Section in the Yocto Project Development Tasks Manual.

-DOWNLOADS page: The Yocto Project website includes a “DOWNLOADS” page accessible through the “SOFTWARE” menu that allows you to download any Yocto Project release, tool, and Board Support Package (BSP) in tarball form.
-The hyperlinks point to the tarballs under https://downloads.yoctoproject.org/releases/yocto/.
+The Yocto Project website includes a “DOWNLOADS” page accessible through the “SOFTWARE” menu that allows you to download any Yocto Project release, tool, and Board Support Package (BSP) in tarball form.
+The tarballs are similar to those found in the Index of /releases: area.